alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 Somehow it is cheaper to just leave an empty seat on the plane.
-I had already made the call and wasted the agent's time, so I have to guess that the €110 of administrative fees were for changing a few bytes on some datacenter.
+I had already made the call and wasted the agent's time, so I have to guess that the €110 in administrative fees were for changing a few bytes on some datacenter.
+Those are some expensive bytes.

 ### Overbooking